thoughtspot/thoughtspot.github.io/_release/free-trial.md

 ---
-title: ["Free Trial Release Notes"]
+title: ["What's new in Free Trial"]
 keywords: "free trial"
 last_updated: 03/31/2021
 sidebar: mydoc_sidebar
+toc: false
 permalink: /:collection/:path.html
 ---

+## March 31, 2021

 {: id="unicode"}
-## Unicode support
+### Unicode support

 In the March 31, 2021 release of the Free Trial product, we added unicode character matching in Search Answers.
-This extends our support to all languages and character sets.
+This extends Search Answer support to all languages and character sets.
 You can now search all artifacts that use unicode characters in titles, descriptions, metadata, and keywords, and see the correct results.

 ![]({{ site.baseurl }}/images/search-answers-unicode.png "Unicode support")